 Depending on where/complexity of the Active Content you have a few options:

-- B) We have a designer so we can get a quote to analyze the problematic areas, and we can update your template for you (charges may apply)
+- We have an in-house designer so we can get you a quote to analyze the problematic areas, and we can update your template for you (charges may apply).

-- C) We offer free responsive/active content compliant templates in Step 10 of the Control Panel.
-You would just need to populate the tabs at the bottom of the template with meaningful content and assign to products/revise listings
+- We offer free responsive/active content compliant templates in Step 10 of the Control Panel.
+You would just need to populate the tabs at the bottom of the template with meaningful content and assign them to products/revise listings.

-It’s a good opportunity to discuss the best/most efficient manner to revise listings for Descriptions, namely using the eBay Bulk Revision Tool.
-You can find it by going to Listings–>eBay–>Active.
+This is a good opportunity to discuss the best/most efficient manner to revise listings for Descriptions, namely using the eBay Bulk Revision Tool.
+You can find it by going to Listings–>eBay–>Active Listings.
 From the ‘Choose one’ drop down you can scroll to the bottom and find the option ‘eBay Bulk Revision Tool’.
-You’ll want to use this for two reasons, A) You can trigger a bulk revise for all of your active listings at once, instead of the ‘Update Listing Description’ above in that drop down which requires you to manually select the listings that you want to revise.
-And B) it will run in the back end, so unlike using the ‘Update Listing Description’ this bulk revision tool won’t tie up your screen making you sit and wait until it finishes.
+You’ll want to use this for two reasons, A) You can trigger a bulk revise for all of your active listings at once, instead of the front end ‘Update Listing Description’ (located above in that drop down) which requires you to manually select the listings that you want to revise.
+Also B) it will run in the back end, so unlike using the ‘Update Listing Description’ this bulk revision tool won’t tie up your screen making you sit and wait until it finishes.

-After you select that option in the drop down, a pop up will appear.
-Here you will want to select A) ‘Revise Description’ and then scroll down to ‘Revise ALL Active Listings’.
+After you select that option (eBay Bulk Revision Tool) in the drop down, a pop up will appear.
+Here you will want to select ‘Revise Description’ and then scroll down and select ‘Revise ALL Active Listings’.
 Once you’re done you’ll click on Submit to start this bulk revision process.
 Please note, you will want to have your template/products already updated at this point with the updated template or new template if you’ve chosen one in Step 10 of the Control Panel.

 Lastly, you can check and see how this revision is progressing, and most importantly see if there are any errors.
-You can see the details by clicking on the button ‘Check Status’ or from Listings–>eBay–>Active listings in the Seller Dashboard (top of the screen) click on ‘Check Revision Status’.
-This will bring you to the ‘eBay Bulk Revision Search’ screen.
-Where you can see details of any previous/current running bulk revisions.
+You can see the details/progress of this revision by clicking on the button ‘Check Status’ (from within the eBay Bulk Revision Tool) or from Listings–>eBay–>Active listings in the Seller Dashboard (top of the screen) click on ‘Check Revision Status’.
+This will bring you to the ‘eBay Bulk Revision Search’ screen where you can see details of any previous/current running bulk revisions.
 The bulk revise you just triggered should show at the very top of the screen.
-Where you can see the date it was triggered, how many total items, how many have revised (thus far) and if there are any errors.
-If you do see any errors, you can find their details, and try to re-trigger a bulk revise for them by clicking on the EBayReviseID to the left.
+Here you can see the date it was triggered, how many total items are included here, how many have been revised (thus far) and if there are any errors.
+If you do see any errors, you can find their details and try to re-trigger a bulk revise for them by clicking on the EBayReviseID to the left.

 2) Linking outside of eBay

-eBay recently started enforcing a new policy where they do not want the visitor being taken outside of eBay at all.
+eBay recently started enforcing a new policy where they do not want the visitor (buyer) being taken outside of eBay at all.
 This means you cannot have any links in your template that take them to an outside website (linking to your eCommerce site for example).
-This also applied to image viewing.
-They used to allow image linking where you could click on an image and be taken to a Kyozou web page to view a full size image, but this now violates their policy.
+This is also applied to image viewing/hosting.
+They used to allow image linking where you could click on an image thumbnail (in the listing template) and be taken to a Kyozou web page to view a full size image, but this now violates their policy.

 How to resolve?

-Kyozou has already made updates to remove image linking in any template that was taken from our template library.
-All you would need to do is a bulk revise from Listings–> eBay–> Active to push those changes to all pre-existing listings to take effect.
+To help, Kyozou has already made updates to remove image linking in any template that was taken from our template library (if you are not using one of our templates then you would need to manually remove the HTML linking as mentioned above).
+All you would need to do is a bulk revise from Listings–> eBay–> Active to push those changes to take effect on all pre-existing listings.

 3) Image hosting on secured sites (http vs https)

-In order to comply with Chromes recent change of visibly identifying unsecured sites, eBay has mandated that all images be hosted on secured sites (https).
-As their way to enforce this, any listing that has an image (not hosted on an https site) is causing the description of that listing to be ‘hidden’.
-When you view the listing the description you will see a button for ‘See full item description’ which forces the visitor to click on that button to view the description.
+In order to comply with Chrome’s recent change of visibly identifying unsecured sites, eBay has mandated that all images be hosted on secured sites (https).
+As their way to enforce this, any listing that has an image (not hosted on an https site) causes the description of that listing to be ‘hidden’.
+When you view the listing description you will see a button for ‘See full item description’ which forces the visitor to click on that button to view the description.

 How to resolve?